Triple Component Matrix Factorization: Untangling Global, Local, and Noisy Components: Algorithm

-We design a constrained optimization problem to decouple the three components.
-The decision variables $\vecx$ include features, coefficients, and sparse noise estimates: $\vecx = \left(\matU_g,\{\matU_{(i),l},\matV_{(i),g},\matV_{(i),l},\matS_{(i)}\}_{i=1}^N\right)$.
-The constrained optimization is formulated as, .
-Here, $h_i$ is a regularized fitting residual consisting of two parts: .
 Term~\eqref{eqn:hiterma} measures the distance between the sum of shared, unique, and sparse components and the observation matrix $\matM_{(i)}$.
 It denotes the residual of fitting.
 A common approach for solving this problem is based on convex relaxation \citep{robustpca}.
-However, convex relaxation increases the number of variables to $\mathcal{O}(n_1n_2)$, while our nonconvex formulation keeps it in the order of $\mathcal{O}(\max\{n_1,n_2\}r)$, which is significantly smaller.
+However, convex relaxation increases the number of variables to $\mathcal{O}(n_1n_2)$, while our nonconvex formulation keeps it in the order of $\mathcal{O}(\max\{n_1,n_2\}(r_1+r_2))$, which is significantly smaller.

 Term~\eqref{eqn:hitermc} is an $\ell_0$ regularization term that promotes the sparsity of matrix $\matS_{(i)}$.
 The parameter $\lambda$ mediates the balance between the $\ell_0$ penalty with the residual of fitting.
 A large value of $\lambda$ leads to sparser $\matS_{(i)}$ with only large nonzero elements.
 Conversely, a small value of $\lambda$ yields a denser $\matS_{(i)}$ with potentially small nonzero elements.
 Therefore, to identify both large and small nonzero values of $\matS_{(i)}$, while correctly filtering out its zero elements, we propose to gradually decrease the value of $\lambda$ during the optimization of objective \eqref{eqn:bigobjective}.
 We use the notation $h_i(\matU_g,\matV_{(i),g},\matU_{(i),l},\matV_{(i),l},\matS_{(i)};\lambda)$ to explicitly show that the objective $h_i$ is dependent on the regularization parameter $\lambda$.